CONTEXT

 Arts and crafts seller are being overshadowed by other creators on social media.

-The authenticity of arts and crafts sellers are like no other and it is being overshadowed by the over-saturation of an overwhelming amount of content that is currently widely available online on various social media platforms such as Instagram and TikTok.
+The authenticity of arts and crafts sellers is unlike any other, yet it is increasingly overshadowed by the overwhelming saturation of content across social media platforms like Instagram and TikTok.

 THE CURRENT STATE